TuThanhDuong/myproject/README.md

 # myproject

 There are 2 different sample datasets in myproject: Adventureworks and SQLserverdatabase.
 Files of which names start with either "Adventureworks" or "SQLserverdatabase" belong respectively to each dataset.
+This is to showcase how to use SQL to extract data needed from the databases and Excel to visualize those data.

 ## ABOUT THE ADVENTUREWORKS
 1. Credit for  this Adventureworks dummy dataset: